 Institutional Review Board (IRB) proposals

-Institutional Review Boards (IRBs) review research involving human subjects to ensure that they protect human subjects from potentially harmful research.
-This resource includes an overview of the roles of IRBs and ethics guidelines, as well as practical tips for researchers preparing IRB proposals.
-These practical tips include an annotated informed consent checklist, guidance on timeline planning and responding to common concerns of IRBs, and handling unanticipated events.
+Institutional Review Boards (IRBs) review research involving human subjects to ensure that participants are protected from potentially harmful research.
+This resource provides an overview of the roles of IRBs and ethics guidelines.
+It also includes practical tips for researchers preparing IRB proposals, including an annotated informed consent checklist, guidance on timeline planning and responding to common concerns of IRBs, and handling unanticipated events.
 Researchers who are already familiar with the roles of IRBs and obtaining human subjects training certificates may wish to begin at the section "Preparing the proposal."

 - Institutional Review Board (IRB): Ethics review committee.
 US requirements often govern the contents and elements of an IRB application, even if you also submit the application to an ethics board somewhere else.
 All J-PAL funded projects need to pass IRB review at MIT or cede authority to another host institution.